 - Spanish is the most widely spoken language in Mexico, spoken by 90% of the population.

-One thing that makes Mexico such a popular teaching English abroad destination is the relatively relaxed set of requirements for teaching in the country.
+The requirements for teaching English in Mexico are just one of the number of factors that makes it such an attractive proposition.
 Compared to some places in Europe and Asia, it’s much easier to get a job and a work visa in Mexico.
 This is especially true for those without a degree or previous teaching experience, as well as older teachers and non-native speakers.

 Let’s take a look at exactly what you do and don’t need to get a job teaching English in Mexico: